Tjstretchalot/arango_crud/README.md

 This repository is focused specifically on using ArangoDB as a disk-based cache.
 Functionality which doesn't support that use-case will have their PR closed with the recommendation that they fork.
+So AQL or graph support would likely be closed, but (bulk) get/set operations or concurrency-safe patches will likely be merged.

 Inheritance is to be avoided, preferring delegation which respects contracts.
 Interfaces are not included in this, where an interface is a class where all